A.A., Criminal Justice

-Almost nightly, he appears on local television newscasts, describing crime scenes and providing information about the victims and assailants.
+Almost nightly, he appeared on local television newscasts, describing crime scenes and providing information about the victims and assailants.
 He also is quoted in the Tulsa World on a regular basis.
-But before he was appointed to his current position six years ago, he held almost every assignment on the force.
+But before that he held almost every assignment on the force.

 “I have an interest in almost every facet of law enforcement,” said Walton, who is a 1976 graduate of Rogers State University (then Claremore Junior College.)
 “Public safety has always been a calling and passion for me.”